sbissantz/rarp/git.md

 ---

 ### Status?
+Check 1..2..3

 You know dinner for one!
 "The same procedure as every year".
 Git is as repetitive as all birthday parties James went through over the years at Miss Sophies.
 You will see...
 But now, we'll zoom into her 90th birthday party you all know from television.
 Remember the most important procedure James has to repeat?
 The toast!
 The Git equivalent is `git status`.
 So before moving on to Sir Toby (when tracking files), Admiral von Schneider (after modifying files), Mr.  Pomeroy (when staging files), and Mr. Winterbottom (after committing files) you will toast (check `git status`).
 Miss Sophie admits!
-As I said: "The same procedure!".
+As I said: "The same procedure...!".
 Skål!...or...

 ```
 git status
 ```

+---

 ### Staging & committing